djplaner/memex/sense/Design/scale.md

 # Scale and learning, teaching & education

+## Scale and education need

+[Donald Clark](http://donaldclarkplanb.blogspot.com/2015/11/smart-algorithms-work-for-google.html) talks about the need for scale in education and

+> The solution to this problem cannot be throwing money at non-scalable solutions.

+Which he links to a Thrun quote

+> For me, scale has always been a fascination—how to make something small large.
+I think that’s often where problems lie in society—take a good idea and make it scale to many people.

 ## The multiple meanings of scale: Implications for Researchers and practitioners

 Morel et al, (2019)